nikloynes/economist_poll_aggregator/README.md

     pytest src/tests/test_utils.py
     ```
     this should run just fine.
-- For this purpose, pytest and pytest-mock are also part of the requirements.txt file.
+- For this purpose, `pytest` and `pytest-mock` are also part of the `requirements.txt` file.
-- Optional: Given that I aim to write fairly strictly typed python code, you may also want to install `mypy` and run `mypy src/poll_agg.py` to check that the code is type-safe.
+- Optional: Given that I aim to writew strictly typed python code, you may also want to install `mypy` and run `mypy src/poll_agg.py` to check that the code is type-safe.
 Unfortunately, there are still a few errors that come up here, all associated with the `filter_by_date()` function. this is due to mypy preferring very cumbersome definitions of `Tuple[]` - which I chose not to do for this function as it did not read well at all, and ended up not functioning at all.
 All other code is type-safe.

 ### Notes on design choices for this task
 In this section I will briefly explain some of the design choices I made for this task.